-the consistent coupling of dynamical representations of the atmosphere and the ocean now permits more realistic simulations of atmosphere-ocean interactions.
+Model development has made significant progress in the past decade.
+Particularly the consistent coupling of dynamical representations of the atmosphere and the ocean now permits more realistic simulations of atmosphere-ocean interactions.
 This is central for example when quantifying the uptake of heat and carbon into the world ocean, assessing the importance of natural variability such as the El Niño-Southern Oscillation, or projecting future changes in monsoon systems.
 As an example of coupled model performance Figure 2.7 shows the differences of temperature and salinity, zonally averaged over all ocean basins based on the CMIP5 multi-model means.
 Generally, temperature deviations are less than 10% but there are systematic patterns such as a too warm intermediate ocean and the deep ocean tends to be too cold.
-Salinity deviations are relatively larger and this is not surprising as their distribution results from the balance of evaporation and precipitation at the ocean surface and the circulation patterns in the ocean.
-Large differences of precipitation between observations and simulations are propagated to the salinity distribution at
+Salinity deviations are relatively larger and this is not surprising as their distribution results from the balance of evaporation and precipitation at the ocean

 Figure 2.6: Left panel: Zonal mean cloud fraction from CMIP3 models and compared to observations (International Satellite Cloud Climatology Project, ISCCP).
 Right panel: Annual and zonal mean of the net radiative effect of clouds compared to two different analyses based on observations from the Clouds and the Earth's Radiant Energy System (black solid and dashed).
 The multi-model mean (red) is in close agreement with one of the observation-based analysis at most latitudes, except for the tropics.
 Individual model simulations are shown as thin grey lines.
-Figures modified from Probst et al. (2012) and IPCC (2013), Fig. 9.5f.
+Figures modified from Probet et al. (2012) and IPCC (2013), Fig. 9.5f.